First Swim of the Year: Hardy Swimmers' Guide to April & Early May Cold-Water Spots

 Red Rocks Park (Burlington), Dorset Quarry, Lake Willoughby (ice-out), Lake Memphremagog, and Lareau Swim Hole are all part of active Vermont cold-water swim communities.
 The Northeast Kingdom Winter Swim Society organizes documented winter events.

-When does Lake Champlain thaw in 2026?
+When does Lake Champlain usually thaw?

 Can I swim at Walden Pond in April?